renskiy/fabricio/examples/service/stack/README.md

 )
 ```

-`compose-file` option (as well as any other option) can be a callable taking `Stack` instance as parameter:
+`compose-file` option (as well as any other option) can be a callable taking `docker.Stack` instance as parameter:

 ```python
 from fabric import api as fab